• Home /

 • The home buyer serves the area in which the home is located

-Law enforcement agencies may be federal, state, local, or tribal, including the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, and other U.S. territories.
+Law enforcement agencies may be federal, state, local, or tribal.
+This includes agencies in the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, and other U.S. territories.

 Firefighters

-The Good Neighbor Next Door sales program is available to home-buying firefighters who:
+The Good Neighbor Next Door housing program is available to firefighters who meet the following criteria:

-• Are firefighters for a government-backed fire department
+• Are employed full-time by a government-backed fire department

-• Work at least 40 hours per week for the fire department
+• Work at least 40 hours per week for the department

 • Serve the local area in which the home is located

-Part-time employees are ineligible for the Good Neighbor Next Door sales program.
+Part-time employees do not qualify for the Good Neighbor Next Door firefighter housing programs.

-• Must work for an Emergency Medical Services responder unit
+• Work for an Emergency Medical Services (EMS) responder unit

-EMTs may work for federal, state, local, or tribal governments and serve in any EMT-related role, including as a paramedic, an ambulance driver, and a first responder.
+EMTs may work for federal, state, local, or tribal governments in any EMT-related role, such as a paramedic, first responder, or ambulance driver.

 School Teachers

-School teachers qualify for the Good Neighbor Next Door sales program when meeting the following conditions:
+To qualify for the Good Neighbor Next Door program as a school teacher, applicants must:

-• The teacher serves students in the area in which the home is located
+• Serve students in the local area where the home is located

-Teachers in any state-accredited public or private school are eligible for Good Neighbor Next Door.
-Administrators, coaches, and other school employees are not program-eligible.
+Teachers in both public and private schools are eligible.
+However, administrators, coaches, and other school employees are not eligible for this program.

-Home buyers can finance their Good Neighbor Next Door home with any government- or private-backed home loan, including a low- and no-down payment mortgage.
+Home buyers can finance their Good Neighbor Next Door home with any mortgage for first-time home buyers, including low-down-payment mortgages.
+The program may also be combined with down payment assistance programs and home buyer tax credits.

 FHA Mortgage

-FHA mortgages are the default low-down payment mortgage for Good Neighbor Next Door home sales.
-Home buyers who use FHA financing with Good Neighbor Next Door can make a $100 down payment instead of the FHA’s standard 3.5 percent down payment.
-The minimum required credit score is 500.
+FHA mortgages are the default low-down-payment option for the Good Neighbor Next Door program.
+Qualified buyers can make a $100 down payment, instead of the standard FHA requirement of 3.5% of the purchase price.
+The minimum required credit score for an FHA mortgage is 500.

 FHA 203k Construction Loan Mortgage